SethLK/elem/README.md

 **License**:

--   Gooba is distributed under the  **MIT**  License.
+-   Elem is distributed under the  **MIT**  License.
 It is open-source and
-    free to use, including for commercial purposes, but remember that it
+    free to use, including for commercial purposes.
-    is not safe for production environments at this time.